-When you click a physical or logical device in the device views, the related components are highlighted.
+When you click a physical or logical device in either device pane, the related components are highlighted.

-For example, when you click an array, the associated logical drives are highlighted in the Logical devices view and the physical drives that are members of the array are highlighted in the Physical devices view, as shown in Figure 4 on page 5.
+For example, when you click an array, the associated logical drives are highlighted in the "Logical devices" pane and the physical drives that are members of the array are highlighted in the "Physical devices" pane, as shown in Figure 4 on page 5.